maliput/maliput_documentation/docs/developer_guidelines.rst

 * Push the tag.
 * Consider updating the affected named ``maliput`` workspace release.

+.. _create-a-named-release-tarball:

 Create a named release tarball
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have configured all your packages in the right version, you need to build and test the worspace.
 To generate the tarball:

 .. code-block:: sh